Local ServicesUrgent Help

 Birmingham Education Partnership (BEP)

-BEP’s Mental Health & Wellbeing team was initially launched in December 2018 providing BEP with the opportunity to deliver on the aspects of the original BEP vision relating to school life and inclusion.
+BEP’s Mental Health and Wellbeing team was initially launched in December 2018, providing BEP with the opportunity to deliver on the aspects of the original BEP vision relating to school life and inclusion.

 This includes support to groups of young people that are struggling to thrive, provision around SEND students, support for staff mental wellbeing, reducing exclusions, and strategic planning for positive inclusion in schools.